Sabrina the Teenage Witch

 - Journey's End" (Mar 28, 1994): Wesley leaves with the Traveler at the end of the episode to explore the universe.

-, Movie and book series (1977 - present): numerous characters, such as the Jedi, have the ability to control the movement of objects using "the Force."
-In the book Star Wars: The Ultimate Visual Guide it is described this way: "Although such ability is commonly known as a Jedi's 'object movement' power, it is more accurately described as a manipulation of the Forcethe energy field that surrounds and binds everythingto control the direction of objects through space.
+, Movies and television series (1977 - present): numerous characters, such as the Jedi, have the ability to control the movement of objects using "the Force."
+In the book Star Wars: The Ultimate Visual Guide it is described this way: "Although such ability is commonly known as a Jedi's 'object movement' power, it is more accurately described as a manipulation of the Force — the energy field that surrounds and binds everything — to control the direction of objects through space.
 Jedi utilize this talent not only to push, pull, and lift objects, but also to redirect projectiles and guide their starships through combat."
 The Sith, followers of the Dark Side of the Force, also have telekinetic abilities.

 , TV series (2000 - 2004): in this animated cartoon, the character Madelyn Spaulding develops telekinesis after Static sends a surge of electricity through her brain.